top of page

 Blog

-By Photograph by Allan Warren by Keraunoscopia - Derived from File:Peter Sellers Allan Warren.jpg, CC BY-SA 3.0, https://commons.wikimedia.org/w/index.php?curid=26604037 Yesterday I was working in Jerusalem planning a walking tour in Jaffa St, and I met a lovely couple whose surname is Marks.
+By Photograph by Allan Warren by Keraunoscopia - Derived from File:Peter Sellers Allan Warren.jpg, CC BY-SA 3.0, https://commons.wikimedia.org/w/index.php?curid=26604037 Yesterday, while working in Jerusalem, I was planning a walking tour on Jaffa Street.
+I met a lovely couple with the surname Marks.
 I casually mentioned that my maternal grandmother was a Marks.
-His eyes lit up and then he asked a question I’ve never ever been asked before.
+His eyes lit up, and then he asked a question I’ve never been asked before.
 “Any relation to Peter Sellers?”
-I laughe
+I laug

 Jon L